 What magnifying systems do you need for painting detail?
 To paint details on miniatures, you need good fine-motor skill and eye sight.
 Magnification aids in particular, e.g., visors, headsets, or reading glasses, can improve detailed painting.
+Fine scale modelers and other hobbyists can always tools to help make tasks easier and more comfortable.

 When I’ve shown my work to others, and when they look close, I often get asked, “do you use a magnifying glass, or something–“